 It is advisable not to put the price of each wine in the handouts, so as

-price after each wine is tasted.
-Rounding the nearest dollar is fine.
+after each wine is tasted.
+Rounding the nearest dollar is appreciated.

 If you are willing to do so, you can add your wine names to preprinted